zuoooooooo/zuoooooooo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi! :wave: I'm a second-year undergraduate student from [School of the Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](https://en.ustc.edu.cn/), majoring in statistics.
+Hi!
+I'm a second-year undergraduate student from [School of the Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](https://en.ustc.edu.cn/), majoring in statistics.

 My research interests include:
 * High Dimensional Statistics